Anton Harrison

-Anton Harrison (born February 2, 2002) is an American football offensive tackle.
-He played college football at Oklahoma, where he was named a consensus All-American in 2022.
+Anton Christopher Harrison (born February 2, 2002) is an American professional football offensive tackle for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and was selected by the Jaguars in the first round of the 2023 NFL draft.

-Early career
+Early life

 Harrison attended Archbishop Carroll High School in Washington, D.C., where he played football and basketball.
 He was selected to play in the 2019 Under Armour All-American Game.
 Harrison played offensive tackle for the Oklahoma Sooners from 2020 to 2022.

+Professional career

+Harrison was selected by the Jacksonville Jaguars in the first round, 27th overall, of the 2023 NFL draft.
+As a rookie, Harrison started in all 17 games for the Jaguars in the 2023 season.
+In the 2024 season, he started in 16 games.